-The crux of what makes Snowflake different from other warehouses is it decouples both storage and compute.
+The crux of what makes Snowflake different from other warehouses is that it decouples both storage and compute.
 This means you can spin up and down machines on demand based on the analytics workload.

 Our platform solves the decades-old problem of data silos and data governance.
 Leveraging the elasticity and performance of the public cloud, our platform enables customers to unify and query data to support a wide variety of use cases.
 It also provides frictionless and governed data access so users can securely share data inside and outside of their organizations, generally without copying or moving the underlying data.

 What is data governance in snowflake?

-Data governance is a set of procedures, models, and guidelines around people, processes, and technologies that detail how data is to be properly managed, accessed, and used.
+Data governance is a set of standards, procedures, models, and guidelines around people, processes, and technologies that detail how data is to be properly managed, accessed, and used.
 Good data governance helps ensure the availability, quality, integrity, and security of organizational data.

 Quoting The Data Governance Institute(DGI):

 Data Governance is a system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.

 Leading firms have eliminated millions of dollars in cost from their data ecosystems and enabled digital and analytics use cases worth millions or even billions of dollars.
 Data governance is one of the top three differences between firms that capture this value and firms that don’t.